thirdreplicator/raku-orm/README.md

 A promise-based ORM for Riak in Node.js using the [raku](https://github.com/thirdreplicator/raku) package as the underlying Riak client.
 The current version supports habtm and has-many/belongs-to, and has-one relationships with and without inverses.

+## Development status

+This repo is a hobby project.
+I am writing an append-only version of this client that will offer ACID properites via an in-memory caching server.

 ## Features

 * automatic integer id generation per class, stored and incremented as a CRDT counter